monu111/Data-Science-Repo/README.md

 # Data-science-Repo

-### this repo have important techniques. which we basically use for data science problems.
+### this repo have a important techniques. which we basically use for data science problems.